 We start this off with commercials for a new toy for kids.
 It is like a Furby, but the mechanics inside are more advanced.
 It can learn and adapt to things.
 The problem is that you need an iPad to use it to its full potential.
 We then see Cady (Violet McGraw) in the car with her parents.
 She has one of these toys.
 It upsets her mother who feels like Cady’s aunt only gave it since she works for the company.
 Tragedy strikes, killing both parents.

-Using Cady in the demonstration, David is on board for this new robot.
+Using Cady in the demonstration, David is on board with this new robot.
 The goal is then to show it to the higher ups and get them sold on it.
 This works, but Gemma also rushes the programming.
-M3gan bonds with Cady and will protect her at all costs, even if it means murder.
+M3GAN bonds with Cady and will protect her at all costs, even if it means murder.

 Which is the next thing that I want to delve into.
 Movies that spring to mind for me are like Robocop or The Terminator when it comes to following certain protocols.
-How this manages it is that Gemma is using company funds for this project when she shouldn’t be.
+Gemma is using company funds for this project when she shouldn’t be.
 This rushes her into a beta product.
-M3gan pairs with Cady who avoids dealing what happened to her parents by latching on to this robot.
+M3GAN pairs with Cady who avoids dealing with what happened to her parents by latching on to this robot.
 I think it does good for her.
 It gives her someone to talk to.
 Gemma should be the person that she confides in though.
 She isn’t prepared for parenthood.
 I did like the commentary here about not being ready, despite your age.
 As a new parent myself, there are times I question if I’m truly ready or not.

 Where I’ll then go would be the acting.
-I thought that Williams did a good job at being this aunt who loves her niece, but isn’t ready for what it takes.
+I thought that Williams did a good job at being this aunt who loves her niece but isn’t ready for what it takes.
 There is growth there which works.
 I credit her for that.
-McGraw does great at showing emotion as a child dealing with trauma.
+McGraw is great at showing emotion as a child dealing with trauma.
 I was impressed here as well.
 Chieng is good as the jerk boss.
-Donald does good as being the body of M3gan and Davis as the voice.
+Donald does good as being the body of M3GAN and Davis as the voice.
 I’d say that the rest of the cast rounded this out for what was needed as well.

 Another gripe for this movie I’ll cover in the filmmaking.
 There were people upset that this is rated PG-13.
 I don’t mind it.
 Does that mean the gore is scaled back?
 Yes, but there were things here that made me cringe still.
 It can be well-done at times if you can hide things and leave it implied.
+Have now watched this other cut, we see a couple extended scenes.
+I enjoyed seeing more of the gore for the kills, but I also don’t think anything is held back by cutting it.
 There was CGI that didn’t necessarily work for me.
 Not all of it, but just moments here and there.
 I think other than that, the cinematography is good.
 The soundtrack also works for what was needed here without standing out.